NickRamsey6/cs12dotnet8/Chapter06/README.md

 What do guard clauses really do? ```ArgumentNullException.ThrowIfNull();```
 Can I get a definition of instance method?
 Or static method?
 Do we create ouw own interfaces often?
 **ASK ANDY:** pg 340 - enabling NRTs - what is going on with the constructors?
+Multiple inheritance vs. Single inheritance?